randomizedcoder/gosrt/documentation/IO_Uring_read_path.md

 1. **Add Configuration Options** (`config.go`):
    - Add `IoUringRecvEnabled bool` flag to enable/disable io_uring for receives
-   - Add `IoUringRecvRingSize int` for receive ring size (default: 256)
+   - Add `IoUringRecvRingSize int` for receive ring size (default: 512, optimized for maximum performance)
-   - Add `IoUringRecvInitialPending int` for initial pending receives (default: 128)
+   - Add `IoUringRecvInitialPending int` for initial pending receives (default: 511, ring size - 1)
-   - Add `IoUringRecvBatchSize int` for completion batch size (default: 20)
+   - Add `IoUringRecvBatchSize int` for resubmission batch size (default: 256, optimized for maximum performance)
    - Add validation to ensure ring size is power of 2 and within reasonable bounds (64-1024)
-   - Add validation to ensure initial pending is reasonable (16-256, must be <= ring size)
+   - Add validation to ensure initial pending is reasonable (16-512, must be <= ring size)
-   - Add validation to ensure batch size is reasonable (1-100)
+   - Add validation to ensure batch size is reasonable (1-512)

 2. **Create Helper Functions**:
    - Implement `extractAddrFromRSA()` function in `sockaddr.go` or new file